Elgin Baylor: Legacy

 A 10-time All-NBA First Team selection and 11-time NBA All-Star, Baylor was elected to the Naismith Memorial Basketball Hall of Fame in 1977.
 He was named to the NBA 35th Anniversary All-Time Team in 1980, the NBA 50th Anniversary All-Time Team in 1996 and the NBA 75th Anniversary Team in 2021. in 2009, SLAM Magazine ranked him number 11 among its Top 50 NBA players of all time.
 In 2022, to commemorate the NBA's 75th Anniversary The Athletic ranked their top 75 players of all time, and named Baylor as the 23rd greatest player in NBA history.
-He is often listed as the greatest NBA player never to win a championship, although this is not technically true.
-Baylor was a member of the 1971-1972 Los Angeles Lakers team that won the NBA championship, and although he was not on the roster when they won the championship that year, he is still technically an NBA champion due to playing for the team at the beginning of the season.
-As such, Baylor was awarded a championship ring by the Lakers front office due to his leadership and contributions at the start of the season.
+He is often listed as the greatest NBA player never to win a championship, although the Lakers did give Baylor a championship ring for his contributions at the start of the 1971–72 season.

 Fifty-one years after Baylor left Seattle University, they named its basketball court in honor of him on November 19, 2009.
 The Redhawks now play on the Elgin Baylor Court in Seattle's KeyArena.
 The Redhawks also host the annual Elgin Baylor Classic.
 In June 2017, The College of Idaho had Baylor as one of the inaugural inductees into the school's Hall of Fame.

 The first biography of Baylor was written by Slam Online contributor Bijan C. Bayne in 2015, and published by Rowman and Littlefield.

 On April 6, 2018, a statue of Baylor, designed by Gary Tillery and Omri Amrany, was unveiled at the Staples Center prior to a Lakers game against the Minnesota Timberwolves.